Taiwan Taoyuan International Airport (TPE) Guide

 Tickets, Fares, and Payment Methods for Taoyuan Airport MRT

-Get an EasyCard or iPASS for speedy rides; tap at gates and skip ticket lines.
+Get an EasyCard or iPASS.
+Trust me on this one.
+You just tap them at the gates and skip the ticket lines.
+It's so much faster.

-Two services run on the Taoyuan Airport MRT: Express and Local.
-Both go from Taoyuan Airport terminals to Taipei Main Station and connect to major hubs along the island; trains serve multiple cities, and they run every 6–12 minutes in daytime, a reliability guarantee for planning.
-Waiting times stay brief, so you reach your destination quickly.
+The Taoyuan Airport MRT has two services: Express and Local.
+Both run from the airport terminals to Taipei Main Station and connect to major hubs around the island.
+Trains run every 6–12 minutes during the day, so you can count on them.
+Waiting times are short, so you'll get to your destination quickly.

 Prices depend on service and distance: Express to Taipei Main Station around 180 NT, Local around 140 NT; Express takes about 35–40 minutes, Local about 50–60 minutes.
 If you plan long trips to other cities after Taipei, you’ll transfer to the island’s rail or HSR network; Taoyuan line provides a fast link to the island’s major cities, including Tainan.